dev-javascript/react-dyn-tabs/README.md

 **NOTE :**

-- getCopyData function is an older version of getData function and it is enabled by default so that existing users do not have to change their code.
+- `getCopyData` function is an older version of `getData` function and it is enabled by default so that existing users do not have to change their code.
 You are free to use both conventions.

 ### getPreviousData

-get a copy of data in previous render
+Get a copy of data in previous render

-Return value : Object
+Return value : `Data` Object

 **Example**